hereticjsorg/heretic/manual/gettingStarted.md

 In order to run Heretic, you will need a web server which can run Node.js scripts.
 There are no special requirements, so if you can install and use Node, you can host a Heretic website.

+In case your site needs additional features, such as database access, control panel, etc., you will also need to install additional packages.

 ## Building From Source

 First, you need to clone Heretic from Github repository: